This is a piercing, prophetic set of essays by a great Catholic thinker.

 Today, they are choosing – whether consciously or unconsciously – that which marginalises Christ and His Church.
 As Belloc writes:

 All men accept authority.
 The difference between different groups lies in the type of authority which they accept.
 The Catholic has arrived at the conviction, or, if you will, has been given and has retained the conviction (some come in from outside; some go outside and come back again; most receive the Faith by instruction in youth, but test it in maturity by experience) that there has been a Divine revelation.

 He discovers or recognizes a special action of God upon this earth over and above that general action which all who are not atheists admit.

 He discovers or recognizes a certain personality and voice — that of the Catholic Church — which conforms to the necessary marks of holiness and right proportion, and the ramification of doctrine from which is both consistent and wholly good.

 The incarnation of the Deity in the Man Jesus Christ, the immortality of the human soul, its responsibility to its Creator for good and evil done in this world, its consequent fate after death, the main rite and doctrine of the Eucharist — these and a host of other affirmations are not dissociated, but form a consistent whole, which is . . . the sole full guide to right living in this world [Italics mine].

 To take up that position is to be a Catholic.
 To doubt it or deny it is to oppose Catholicism.

-And he realises how dreadful this is – in the sense of being dread-filled:
+And he realises how dreadful this is – in the true sense of being filled with dread:

 But that position is taken up under the fierce light of reason.
 It is indeed puerile to imagine that it could be taken up under any other light.